floooh/chips/systems/README.md

 - ```c64.h```: a ```C64``` emulator with PAL display

-This is just a short overview, more detailed per-emulator documentation can be found in the respictive headers.
+This is just a short overview, more detailed per-emulator documentation can be found in the respective headers.
 The emulation quality differs quite a bit, but will improve over time as I'm adding support for more tests, demos and games.